srImathE satakOpAya nama:

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam

-- adangu ezhil … – Having seen all the beautiful wealth, meditating that this is the wealth of our apt/true master and then one can consider oneself as part of that wealth as well.
-By doing so, one can bring joy to ones master. “sEsha bhUthanudaiya svarUpa sidhdhi sEshipakkal kinchithkAraththAlEyAy irukkumE” (The true nature of a servitor will be established only by performing (atleast) some small kainkaryams for the master).
+- adangu ezhil … – Having seen all the beautiful wealth, meditating that this is the wealth of our apt/true master, one can consider oneself as part of that wealth as well.
+By doing so, one can bring joy to one’s master. “sEsha bhUthanudaiya svarUpa sidhdhi sEshipakkal kinchithkAraththAlEyAy irukkumE” (The true nature of a servitor will be established only by performing (at least) some small kainkaryams for the master).

 - adanguga uLLE – Based on having knowledge about sva-svAmi bhAvam (property – owner relationship), one can also engage as a part of emperumAn‘s wealth.
-Though ocean is great/huge, the aquatics which lives inside it can freely swim in it.
+Though ocean is great/huge, the aquatics which live inside it, can freely swim in it.
 Similarly, by knowing our relationship with emperumAn, he can be easily approached.
-A grass which does not relate to the ocean is pushed out by the waves to the shore. gataka kruthyam (the role of AchArya) is to make one realize their relationship with bhagavAn.
+A grass which does not relate to the ocean is pushed out by the waves to the shore. gataka kruthyam (the role of AchArya) is to make one realize his relationship with bhagavAn.